ibm-hyper-protect/linuxone-vsi-automation-samples/terraform-hpvs/sample-daytrader/README.md

 ### Define your workload

 Create the file `compose\pod.yml` for your workload.
-Specify at least the container image digest and use the `${REGISTRY}` variable to reference the container registry defined in your settings, e.g.:
+Adapt the value for `image` to reference your container registry and your container image including the digest, e.g.:

 ```
 apiVersion: v1